whattokingu/react-animation-mixin/README.md

 animation is done via state changes of (object) 'displayValues'.
 Add whatever values you want as a property of displayValues.
-The mixin utilises another state, values, as intermediate values during the animation rendering.
-Use the corresponding properties in 'values' in lieu of those displayValues.
-The properties in values and displayValues should have the same property.
+The mixin first set the end state values as a state-object called 'targetValues'.
+Then, updates the state values via 'setState' methods as per React repeatedly, until the targetValues are reached.

 To render changes, call: